bleakley/brogue-plus/README.md

 Replace the contents of src/brogue with the files in this repository.
 Build brogue as you would normally on your platform.

+####How to Download and Play

+A Windows-only executable is available here: [link](https://drive.google.com/file/d/0B0v7VJBzKplsQmwzVWcxTkQzZmM/view?usp=sharing "Windows Download")

 ####Gameplay Changes

   * Lightning interacts with water in new ways.
 If a bolt of lightning hits a (non-flying) creature in water the bolt will not continue in a straight line.
 It will instead arc to the nearest creature in the water that has not already been hit by the bolt, or terminate if no such creature exists.
 Also, a bolt of lightning will effect a submerged creature, but only in water (not a bog or lava).
-  * If the caster is standing in the pool of water he can be targeted by the bolt.
+If the caster is standing in the pool of water he can be targeted by the bolt.
 Water overrides any effect of a ring of spell chaining.
   * Medusa petrifies *everyone*.
 If you think she has sealed you off from the rest of the level don't despair because her victims will eventually crumble away.
   * Rest and search have been unified.
   * Goblins, dar and ogres will enter a corridor when attacked at range.